agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ```

 ### 🚀 [`useWatcher`](../../../react/features/Hooks.md#usewatcher)
-If you use React and don't want to do fancy cleanups after the component unmounts,
+If you use React, like me and don't want to worry about cleaning up the watcher callback,
-just use the `useWatcher` Hook, which automatically cleans up
+just use the `useWatcher` Hook, which automatically takes care of it.
-the watcher callback on unmount.
 ```tsx
 export const MyComponent = () => {